AZbubba08/HC-SR501-Morion-Sensor-with-arduino/README.md

 Makes an alarm when motion is deceteced.

-ONLY tested with an arduino UNO.
+ONLY tested with an arduino UNO R3.

 This code may work with other arduino bords.